 - The kid-friendly areas are also less crowded in the morning and more enjoyable.
 Once other families start to arrive, the areas can become more chaotic.

 3. Bring the Bare Minimum

 You don’t need much to enjoy a day at Raging Waters in San Dimas.
-Remember to bring a bathing suit, cover-up or shirt, sunscreen, towel, flip-flops, or water shoes (optional but recommended).
+Bring a bathing suit, cover-up or shirt, sunscreen, towel, flip-flops, or water shoes (optional but recommended).

-Note: If you don’t wear your water shoes, you’ll leave flip-flops and sandals on the side of every attraction and everyone else’s.
+Note: If you don’t wear your water shoes, you will be asked to leave flip-flops and sandals on the side of every attraction and everyone else’s.

 4. Bring Your Food and Drinks

 Raging Waters does not allow outside food or drinks in the park, except for sealed water bottles, sports drinks, baby food, and formula.
 You could try to sneak in some small snacks.
 Coolers are not allowed.

 However, you can save money on food and drinks by bringing a cooler filled with lunch and drinks to leave in the trunk of your car.
 You can always leave the waterpark at lunchtime and return to your vehicle for lunch, especially if you’re traveling as a large family or group.
 It will save you a lot of money.

 Combo meals at the park run between $10–15 without drinks per person.
 Drinks are extra.